NahalielG/NahalielG/README.md

-Memory updated
-Certainly, here is an updated README for your GitHub profile with emojis added:

 Hello! 👋 I'm Nahaliel Green (Pablo) 🌟
 Welcome to my GitHub profile!
 I'm a dedicated and innovative software engineer with a passion for building efficient and scalable software solutions.
 I'm currently studying at TripleTen, where I am developing a robust foundation in programming, algorithms, and software development principles. 🎓